kimabrandt/vim-presence/README.md

 Only the first found mark will be tracked, if multiple marks are used inside a buffer.

+`[!]` Try using local marks when automatically tracking global marks.

 ### g:presence_clear

 This global variable tells the plugin to either clear the